SteveShaffer/gitten/README.md

 > - Support body
 > - Auto-gen a bunch of this stuff
 > - Prompt to `commit`/`save` if local changes are unsaved?
+> - Make STDOUT have a more narrative message by default but configurable to just give the PR ID, number, or URL so it can be called transactionally

 ### `gish merge <pr-number>`